Three or more unused pages; one blank page per entry

-Yellow fever vaccination certificate if entering from a country where yellow fever is endemic
+Yes, if entering from yellow fever endemic countries

 See the Department of State’s Fact Sheet on Botswana for information on U.S. - Botswana relations.

 A passport with at least six months of validity remaining is required.
 U.S. citizens are permitted stays up to 90 days total within a 12-month period without a visa.
-Travelers who attempt to enter Botswana with a temporary travel document (for example, a 12-page emergency passport) must have a visa to enter.
-It is not possible to obtain a visa upon arrival in Botswana, and U.S. citizens without a visa in a temporary passport will face possible fines and long administrative delays.
+Travelers who attempt to enter Botswana with a temporary passport must have a visa to enter.
+Visas cannot be obtained upon arrival in Botswana, and U.S. citizens without a visa in a temporary passport will face fines and long administrative delays.

 Requirements for Minors Transiting South Africa

 CRIME: Petty street crime and crimes of opportunity, primarily the theft of money and personal property, are common.
-Home invasions, break-ins, “smash and grabs” from vehicles at intersections and from locked cars in parking lots, cell phone thefts, and muggings - often at knife point, are routinely reported to the police.
+Home invasions, break-ins, “smash and grabs” from vehicles at intersections and from locked cars in shopping mall parking lots, cell phone thefts, and muggings - often at knife point, are routinely reported to police.
 Hotels and lodges are not immune from criminal activity.
 Visitors should remain alert and take reasonable precautions to safeguard personal property (particularly money and electronic equipment).
 Crime is also reported in game parks, nature reserves, and remote areas frequented by tourists.
-Avoid walking alone, particularly at night.
-Visitors are urged to exercise caution near the Gaborone Dam and Kgale Hill in Gaborone due to the high number of reported criminal incidents.
-If confronted by an armed individual, promptly comply as resistance could result in severe injury.

 Victims of Crime: